Internet-Draft SCITT Architecture December 2024

 1. Introduction

-In supply chains, downstream artifacts are built upon upstream artifacts.
-The complexity of traceability and quality control for these supply chains increases with the number of artifacts and parties contributing to them.
-There are many parties who publish information about artifacts: For example, the original manufacturer may provide information about the state of the artifact when it left the factory.
-The shipping company may add information about the transport environment of the artifact.
-Compliance auditors may provide information about their compliance assessment of the artifact.
-Security companies may publish vulnerability information about an artifact.
-Some of these parties may publish information about their analysis or use of an artifact.
+In supply chains, downstream Artifacts are built upon upstream Artifacts.
+The complexity of traceability and quality control for these supply chains increases with the number of Artifacts and parties contributing to them.
+There are many parties who publish information about Artifacts: For example, the original manufacturer may provide information about the state of the Artifact when it left the factory.
+The shipping company may add information about the transport environment of the Artifact.
+Compliance Auditors may provide information about their compliance assessment of the Artifact.
+Security companies may publish vulnerability information about an Artifact.
+Some of these parties may publish information about their analysis or use of an Artifact.

 SCITT provides a way for Relying Parties to obtain this information in a way that is "transparent", that is, parties cannot lie about the information that they publish without it being detected.
 SCITT achieves this by having producers publish information in a Transparency Service, where Relying Parties can check the information.